Have you noticed how expensive potting soil can be?

 I want a soil that is going to last.
 I knew there were a few times I had put bagged soil in the garden shack, come back to it, and the soil didn’t do as well.

-But I never knew it was because of the bark content making the soil water resistant.
+Still, I never knew it was because of the bark content making the soil water-resistant.
 I want a potting soil that won’t break down easily and won’t compact.
 That way it will last for much longer, and I save money.

 3. Retain Water